-Designed exclusively for touch, Paper's UI design has no buttons or settings to worry about - just a series of specialised tools.
-The versatile fountain pen-style Draw tool comes free, while Sketch (soft pencil), Outline (bold marker), Write (ink pen), Color (watercolour brush) and Mixer (colour blender) come as in-app purchases.
+Designed exclusively for touch, Paper's UI design has no buttons or settings to worry about – just a series of specialised tools.
+This is another example that highlights how simply well-conceived UI can make things feel.

 A wonderfully original idea that puts an engaging twist on email subscription data, Campaign Monitor: Worldview (opens in new tab) overlays information about individuals who are opening, clicking and sharing your communications on a Google Map in real-time for both geographical and personal insights.

-The landing page introduces the concept in an immediate visual way, with example pins dropping onto a world map - and the application interface itself is refreshingly clean, revolving around the map and a few basic menus for controlling settings.
-A great example of UI design with simple iconography and colour coding identifying different categories of user engagement at a glance.
+The landing page introduces the concept in an immediate visual way, with example pins dropping onto a world map – and the application interface itself is refreshingly clean, revolving around the map and a few basic menus for controlling settings.
+A great example of UI design, this shows how simple iconography and colour coding can identify different categories of information at a glance.

 Yet another example of flat design making a potentially very complicated UI design look very clean and intuitive, Figure (opens in new tab) is a synthesiser and drum machine for iOS from Swedish developer Propellerhead, which is also behind desktop music production software Reason.